scds/intro-git/lessons/lesson1.md

 {: .no_toc}
 # Lesson 1 - Using Git

-99% of the time, you will be using the same 6 or so Git commands.
+99% of the time, you will be using the same six or so Git commands.
 Starting to learn Git is hard, but it gets a lot easier after you get past the entry barrier.

 <!-- This is your table of contents.
 You don't need to touch it, it automatically creates it when you add or remove headers.
 If you do not want a header to be included, put {: .no_toc } above the header line, as you can see above with Lesson 1 - Lesson Name.
 Make sure that there's also an empty line above {: .no_toc }...
 Markdown is picky about this :( -->
 <details markdown="block">